danfmaia/CodeQuery-API/README.md

 package.json
 ```

-### Environment Variables
+## Environment Variables

-The **CodeQuery API** can be configured using environment variables defined in an `.env` file located in the root directory.
-To set up the environment variables correctly:
+The **CodeQuery API** relies on environment variables, defined in an `.env` file located in the root directory, to configure its behavior.
+Follow these steps to set up the environment variables correctly:

 1. **Locate `template.env`**: After cloning the repository, find the `template.env` file in the root directory.
-This file provides a template for the necessary environment variables.
+This file serves as a template for the necessary environment variables.

 2. **Rename `template.env` to `.env`**: Before customizing the variables, rename the file: